bobko69/8PortLEDDistro/README.md

     If you are using 12v LEDs you must use a 12v power supply.
     If you are using 24v LEDs you must use a 24v power supply.

 2. Next connect your LEDs to the phoenix connectors running down the middle part of the board.
 The connectors can be unplugged while tightening the screws.
-Make sure to connect gound the the '-' side of the connector, positive voltage to the '+' side of the connector, and data to the middle 'd' of the connector.
+Make sure to connect ground the the '-' side of the connector, positive voltage to the '+' side of the connector, and data to the middle 'd' of the connector.

 3. Double check to make sure all power and LED wires are connected correctly.